Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: When there is an auxiliary term in the contact model

-While a single $E$ component of the BSA is applied, the form of the quark-meson vertex is represented by the bare $\gamma_5$ in calculation, which obviously is a bad approximation.
-It is known that the Bethe-Salpeter (BS) wave function is related to the BSA according to
+When a single $E$ component of the BSA is applied, the form of the quark-meson vertex is represented by the bare $\gamma_5$ in calculation, which obviously is a bad approximation.
+It is known that the Bethe-Salpeter wave function is related to the BSA according to

 where $q_+=q+\sigma P$ and $q_-=q-(1-\sigma) P$ with $0<\sigma<1$.
-Read from \Eqn{BSA}, the term of $E$ in the BSA contributes as the $s$-wave in the BS wave function while as the axial-vector component of $F$ is attributed to both $s$- and $p$-wave functions, discussed in the references\cite{Hilger:2015ora,Bhagwat:2006xi}.
-Therefore, within Dyson-Schwinger formalism, this allowed us to investigate the internal structures of the meson modes.
+From \Eqn{BSA}, the term of $E$ in the BSA contributes as the $s$ wave in the BS wave function while as the axial-vector component of $F$ is attributed to both $s$- and $p$-wave functions, discussed in Refs.~\cite{Hilger:2015ora,Bhagwat:2006xi}.
+Therefore, within Dyson-Schwinger formalism, this allows us to investigate the internal structures of the meson modes.

 Adopting the conventional form of $F$, it has been found that the DSE model calculation fails to present the tight meson as a bound state starting from the moderate magnetic field region.
-A detailed calculation of pseudo-scalar and vector mesons can be found in the thesis work of Ref.~\cite{wang2014}.
-To address the failure found in that work, we propose to take full account of the back reaction on the gluon sector under the influence of the magnetic field and hence use a more suitable ansatz of $F$-term in BSA.
-As explored in Ref.~\cite{Chao:2014wla}, the Lorentz structures of gluon propagator have been split into three parts in the magnetized vacuum, which takes the form
+A detailed calculation of pseudoscalar and vector mesons can be found in the thesis work of Ref.~\cite{wang2014}.
+To address the failure found in that work, we propose to take full account of the backreaction on the gluon sector under the influence of the magnetic field and hence use a more suitable ansatz of the $F$-term in BSA.
+As explored in Ref.~\cite{Chao:2014wla}, the Lorentz structures of the gluon propagator have been split into three parts in the magnetized vacuum, which takes the form